Representing Employees Who Were Wrongful Terminated

 Let Us Help

 If you suspect your termination was unlawful, we can help you understand your rights and legal options.
 Schedule a free initial consultation today.
-Call us at 859-687-8900 or send us a message using our secure online form.
+Call our Lexington office at 859-687-8900 or send us a message using our secure online form.